-When you are young and healthy, purchasing a life insurance policy might be the last thing on your mind.
-However, some dangerous diseases can develop with little warning, leading to serious health problems and even higher insurance premiums in the future.
+Purchasing a life insurance policy may be the last thing on your mind when you are young and healthy.
+Some dangerous diseases, on the other hand, can develop with little warning, resulting in serious health problems and even higher insurance premiums in the future.

-Skin cancer is often caused by over exposure to ultraviolet (UV) rays that come directly from the sun or from man-made sources, such as indoor tanning beds.
+Skin cancer is frequently caused by excessive exposure to ultraviolet (UV) rays emitted by the sun or from man-made sources such as indoor tanning beds.

-A recent study appearing in the Archives of Dermatology reveals that between 1992 and 2006, there was a 77 percent increase in the number of Medicare recipients being treated for skin cancer.
-During that time period, the number rose from about 1.15 million to 2.04 million.
+According to a recent study published in the Archives of Dermatology, the number of Medicare recipients treated for skin cancer increased by 77% between 1992 and 2006.
+During that time, the population increased from approximately 1.15 million to 2.04 million.

-According to SkinCancer.org, the cost of treating melanoma is about $249 million and the cost of treating non-melanoma is about $1.4 million annually.
+According to SkinCancer.org, the annual cost of treating melanoma is approximately $249 million, and the annual cost of treating non-melanoma is approximately $1.4 million.

-With these things in mind and the summer season starting, the American Cancer Society offers these potentially life-saving tips:
+With these considerations in mind and the summer season approaching, the American Cancer Society offers the following potentially life-saving advice:

-– Wear sunglasses and seek out the shade.
+- Put on sunglasses and look for shade.

-Early protection against skin cancer will increase one’s health and decrease one’s life insurance premium.
+Early detection of skin cancer improves one’s health and lowers one’s life insurance premium.